sanamedio/log-of-learning/notes-21-oct-2018.md

 # 21-oct-2018

-### 14 - PyObjct_memory allocator
+### 14 - PyObject_memory allocator

-- Other family of memory allocators
+- Other family of memory allocator
 - Compile python with WITH_PYMALLOC ```#define wITH_PYMALLOC```
 - Sits in ```Include/objimpl.h``` anad ```Objects/obmalloc.c```
 - ```PyObject_Malloc() custom small block allocator for python```